jtcook2/GridInterpolant/README.md

-# GridInterpolator
+# GridInterpolant
-GridInterpolator is a header file only class that provides a way to linearly interpolate data on an N-D gridded data set.
+GridInterpolant is a header file only class that provides a way to linearly interpolate data on an N-D gridded data set.
 The class should provide an equivalent functionality to MATLAB's griddedInterpolant class or SciPy's RegularGridInterpolator class in Python.

 In MATLAB, gridded data sets can be generated and the griddedInterpolant object instantiated using the following code.
 ```MATLAB